-To ride a camel in through the endless dunes of the legendary Sahara desert is probably the most bucket-listy experience to have in Morocco.
+To ride a camel in through the endless dunes of the legendary Sahara Desert is probably the most bucket-listy experience to have in Morocco.
 Seriously, if there’s one thing to do in the country – this is it.
-You may be surprised though that the usually scorching desert is the one of coldest place you can visit in Morocco in December.
+You may be surprised though that the usually scorching desert is one of the coldest places you can visit in Morocco in December.

 December Events in Morocco

-There are few events in December.
+There are a couple events in December.
 You can plan to visit them or plan your visit around them (holidays are pricey times).